Skip to footer content

 USING IRONPDF

-Opening a PDF in the default viewer is a common task.
-You’ll often need this when generating PDFs in a .NET application.
-After creating and editing PDF files programmatically with IronPDF, you often need to display them to users immediately in their chosen default application (such as Adobe Acrobat or Microsoft Edge).
-This guide will walk you through the steps on how to generate PDF files using IronPDF and how they can be automatically opened in Windows using System.Diagnostics.Process.Start.
+Opening a PDF in the default viewer is a common task in .NET application development.
+After generating PDF files programmatically with IronPDF, you often need to display them to users immediately in their chosen default application -- such as Adobe Acrobat or Microsoft Edge.
+This guide walks you through the steps to generate PDF files using IronPDF and open them automatically in Windows using System.Diagnostics.Process.Start.

-The combination of IronPDF’s powerful HTML-to-PDF conversion capabilities with the simple Process launch method creates a seamless workflow for creating and displaying professional PDF files in your default apps settings.
+The combination of IronPDF's powerful HTML-to-PDF conversion capabilities with the simple Process launch method creates a practical workflow for building and displaying professional PDF files in the default application configured on a user's machine.

 The most straightforward approach involves three steps: